-Principle 9 - Each Company should provide clear disclosure of its remuneration policy, level and mix of remuneration, and the procedure for setting remuneration, in the Company's Annual Report.
-It should provide disclosure in relation to its remuneration policies to enable investors to understand the link between remuneration paid to Directors and key executives, and performance.
+Principle 9 - Every Company should provide clear disclosure of its remuneration policies, level and mix of remuneration, and the procedure for setting remuneration, in the Company's Annual Report.
+It should provide disclosure in relation to its remuneration policies to enable investors to understand the link between remuneration paid to Directors and key management personnel, and performance.

-REMUNERATION COMMITTEE (RC)
+Remuneration Committee (RC)

-The RC comprises of three non-executive Directors, a majority of whom are independent.
-To minimise the risk of potential conflicts of interest, all the members of the RC, including the Chairman of the RC, are independent from Management:
+The RC comprises of three non-executive Directors, a majority of whom are independent:

-Mr Lee Chien Shih (Chairman) Mr Guok Chin Huat Samuel Mr Eddie Tang
+Dr Lee Chien Shih (Chairman) Mr Guok Chin Huat Samuel Mr Eddie Tang